Skip to content

 View request details and remote server response data.
 Check what information sent from your WordPress website.

-Check what is sent to remote server and which response received.
+Click on any request in report to check what is sent to remote server and which response received.
 Use this information when choosing or configuring plugins for your website.
 Avoid using plugins and features that regularly performs unnecessary remote API requests.

 Request time and memory usage recorded along with loaded plugin information.
 You can see which actions slowed down page generation significantly.